 The Roper River map

-In 2023, Traditional Owners from across 20,000 square kilometres of the Roper river catchment travelled to the Australian Parliament to ask for protection of the river from threats posed by new water intensive industries in the catchment and to be at the forefront of decision-making for the river.
+In 2023, Traditional Owners from the Roper River catchment travelled to the Australian Parliament to ask for protection of the river from threats posed by new water intensive industries in the catchment and to be at the forefront of decision-making for the river.
 Representatives presented a 13-metre hand-painted cultural map and associated statement signed by hundreds of remote community residents.

 Cecilia Lake talks to ABC News as she travels to Canberra to talk to Parliament.